ravindran-dev/dotfiles/README.md

 <h3 align="center"> A fast, clean, and modern Zsh configuration built for Arch Linux users.
-This setup includes Powerlevel10k, tmux, fastfetch, kitty performance optimizations, system hooks, and developer productivity tools. </h3>
+This setup includes fastfetch, kitty and zsh performance optimizations, system hooks, and developer productivity tools. </h3>

 # 1. Zsh and other configurations
-The fully customized ready to use configurations like zsh, fastfetch, tmux and kitty.
+The fully customized ready to use configurations like zsh, fastfetch and kitty.
 ## Features

 <a target="_blank" align="center">